gantry/docs/pages/01.gantry5/01.basics/08.updating-themes/docs.md

 In the vast majority of cases where an updated version of a theme is available, there should be a changelog provided by the developer.
 This changelog should detail any files that were added, removed, or altered during the update.
 You can use this as a guide to determine which files you need to work with in your theme's directory.

 Your theme's files are contained within the theme's directory.
 For example, the Hydrogen theme's files can be found in `ROOT/wp-content/themes/g5_hydrogen/`.
-Once you have downloaded the updated version, you can unpack it and begin replacing the existing files with the updated version, adding new files and/or directories, and deleting any files deleted in the updated version while keeping `custom`.
+Once you have downloaded the updated version, you can unpack it and begin replacing the existing files within the updated version, adding new files and/or directories, and deleting any files deleted in the updated version while keeping the `custom` directory intact.

 Alternatively, you can rename your existing theme folder (for example change it to `g5_hydrogen_old`).
 And then unpack and upload the new version to the `ROOT/wp-content/themes/`.
 You'll then want to transfer the `custom` directory (and it's contents) from the old version of the theme to the new updated theme.